 In most instances, installing a smart home thermostat with the help of Aggressive Mechanical is a straightforward task if you have a new house.
 But what if your house is older or doesn’t have the correct wiring?
 Can you still have a smart thermostat without C wire?
 We’ll help you demystify the process so you can pick the ideal thermostat and receive energy savings for a long time.

 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

-- Cut power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Remove the thermostat and check the wiring.
+- Take off the thermostat and look at the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
+- If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
 You might be pondering what color is the C wire on a thermostat—and the answer to that is typically blue.

 Do Nest or ecobee Need a C Wire?

 Two of the top brands are the Nest smart thermostat and ecobee smart thermostat.
 If you have two to four wires, these thermostats might be a match for your needs.